Main Tera Boyfriend

-Main Tera Boyfriend is a Hindi song recorded by Meet Bros, Arijit Singh, and Neha Kakkar.
-Lyrics by Jitendra Raghuvanshi, composed by Sohrabuddin.
+Main Tera Boyfriend is a Hindi song by Meet Bros, Arijit Singh, and Neha Kakkar, from the soundtrack of the 2017 Hindi-language film Raabta.
+It is a remake of the 2007 song "Girl Friend Boy Friend", performed by Gopal Sharma, from the compilation album Punjabi Blockbuster.
+The original song was written by Jitendra Raghuvanshi, and composed by Sohrabuddin, while the remake was written by Kumaar and composed and produced by Sourav Roy and Eric Pillai.
 The music video of the song stars Sushant Singh Rajput and Kriti Sanon.
-The song is from the Indian film Raabta.

 Music video

-The choreography was done by Ahmed Khan.
-It is a revamped version of J Star's 2015 chartbuster track "Na Na Na Na".
+The dance choreography of the song's music video was done by Ahmed Khan.

-Media coverage
+Reception

-India's leading newspaper and portal, the Daily News and Analysis's Prachita Pandey wrote: "It's so refreshing to hear Arijit Singh crooning something fun and peppy after a series of heartbreaking/slow/soft romantic numbers.
+Daily News and Analysis' Prachita Pandey wrote, "It's so refreshing to hear Arijit Singh crooning something fun and peppy after a series of heartbreaking/slow/soft romantic numbers.
 He proves yet again that he can sing any song with utmost perfection.
 Neha Kakkar complements him well, but we felt her vocals to be a bit toned down in terms of energy.
 Meet brothers too have sung some additional portions in the song."

-"News18, described the song as the "Party Anthem of the Season".
+News18 described the song as the "Party Anthem of the Season".